Constantine-Quantum-Tech/qff22-qrng/README.md

 For this challenge, you are asked to:

 1. Write a paragraph to explain how can you use a quantum system/concept to generate a random bitstring.
+To generate a random bitstring
+1. we'll use a quantum register with 4 quantums (To generate a bitstring of 4 bits) and another classical register with 4 bits too
+2. Using the hadamard gate we'll put the qubits in supperposition state
+3. weput the after measurment in the classical bits register
+4. after executing it generates the random bitstring

 2. Implement the ideas that you came up with in the above paragraph by coding a quantum circuit in Qiskit and execute it on a simulator `qasm_simulator`.

 3. Try to execute your circuit on a fake noisy backend.
 What do you observe?
 Compare the results you got from the simulator and from the fake noisy backend (you can use a metric called `entropy`).
 Try to explain the difference?

 4. Try to come up with a list of ideas to improve the results that you got in task (3)?